‘Jersey Shore’ Star Mike ‘The Situation’ Sorrentino Welcomed Home From Prison In Adorable Instagram Post

-Mike Sorrentino, more commonly known as “The Situation” from Jersey Shore fame, has arrived home following an eight-month stint in federal prison, and he celebrated his release with a an Instagram photo that seemed to depict a happy home.
+Mike Sorrentino, more commonly known as “The Situation” from Jersey Shore fame, has arrived home following an eight-month stint in federal prison.
+He celebrated his release with an Instagram photo that seemed to depict a happy home.

 According to a report from Fox News, Sorrentino served an eight-month sentence in prison after he was convicted on charges of tax evasion.